 Mariana has degrees from the University of Buenos Aires where she received her Bachelor of Architecture, and from the Architectural Association in London with a Master of Architecture and Urbanism.
 Upon completing her studies, she joined the Advanced Geometry Unit at ARUP to work on the Battersea project.
 At Zaha Hadid Architects she developed several projects and led the design for the London Aquatic Centre for the 2012 Olympic Games.

-Simon Kim, AIA, is a registered architect, Associate Professor at the University of Pennsylvania's School of Design, and Director of the Immersive Kinematics Research Group.
+Simon Kim, AIA, is a registered architect in California, an Associate Professor at the University of Pennsylvania's School of Design, and Director of the Immersive Kinematics Research Group.
 As principal of Ibañez Kim, he is interested in the integration of architecture and urbanism with active and emotive behaviors in new media.
-In particular, Simon works to bring agency into architecture and design with meaningful and sensate technologies for our homes and cities.
+In particular, Simon works to bring agency into design objects with meaningful and sensate technologies for our homes and cities.

 As a designer and artist, Simon has been a producer and collaborator of several shows with artists, theater groups and performers such as The Dufala Brothers, Carbon Dance Theatre, Pig Iron Theatre and has produced and curated exhibitions at the Traction Gallery and the Slought Foundation.
 His work has also been exhibited at the ICA, Storefront, and MoMA.